-• Google doesn't actually have to search for every word in your query.
-If you type, say, 'Lucid Lynx' (which is the latest release of Ubuntu Linux as of this writing, if it sounds familiar), the top results will contain both 'lucid' and 'lynx'.
-However, once it runs out of those results, or comes up with none, it won't end the search--instead, it'll show pages with only one of the terms.
+- Moving words around might change your results too, say, Windows desktop directory location.
+(Even Windows desktop directory locate might come up with different results.) - Google doesn't actually have to search for every word in your query.
+If you type, say, Lucid Lynx (which is the latest release of Ubuntu Linux as of this writing, if it sounds familiar), the top results will contain both lucid and lynx.
+However, once it runs out of those results, or comes up with none, it won't end the search-instead, it'll show pages with only one of the terms.
 If you've ever gotten a page of really irrelevant stuff, this is probably why.
-In addition, Google automatically searches synonyms of your query--say, 'childcare' when you typed 'child care'.
+In addition, Google automatically searches synonyms of your query-say, childcare when you typed child care.
 Most of the time, this isn't a big deal, but sometimes you want to be sure you only get all of the words, and you don't want to search synonyms.

-The fix: Type a + before each word you want to search exactly.
-Google claims all words have to be included anyway, but experience tells me not to believe it.
-(The Google help pages even admit this, with the note "A particular word might not appear on a page in your results if there is sufficient other evidence that the page is relevant."
-Apparently, my definition of "relevant" is different than Google's.
+The fix: Surround each word you want to search exactly with "quotation marks".
+In some places and at some times, Google has claimed all words have to be included anyway, but experience tells me not to believe it, as do some Google help pages, with the note "A particular word might not appear on a page in your results if there is sufficient other evidence that the page is relevant."
+Apparently, my definition of "relevant" is rather different than Google's.1

-- Terms don't necessarily have equal weight, although they often do.
-The first terms are sometimes emphasized, although the difference may well be unnoticeable, since the only times you worry about it are when all the pages are very relevant (or all the pages are not relevant at all).
+- Terms don't necessarily have equal weight.
+The first terms are sometimes emphasized, although the difference may well be unnoticeable.
 If you don't find what you're looking for, moving the terms around is worth a shot, as is rewording some of them. - Terms don't have to be in order, and they can be anywhere on the page.
 This means that wildly irrelevant results sometimes appear.
-For instance, I run a Google Alert (which is basically an automatic Google search) on 'windows 8' in order to keep track of the development of the next version of Windows.
-This search occasionally brings up phrases like '8 years ago, some windows were broken...' or 'Using Microsoft Bob 8 times on Windows 95 can be a problem.'
+For instance, I run a Google Alert (which is basically an automatic Google search) on windows 8 in order to keep track of the development of the next version of Windows.
+This search occasionally brings up phrases like 8 years ago, some windows were broken... or Using Microsoft Bob 8 times on Windows 95 can be a problem.

 The fix: If you want all your terms to be in order and together, put it "in quotation marks."
-Stick a plus on the front for good measure to make sure the parser doesn't mess with you.
 However, quotation marks should be used only for a good reason; if you put every search you make in quotation marks, you're going to miss perfectly good results that happen to have a word or two slightly different.